surikbs/Confluent-ansible/README.md

 # Confluent-ansible
 This repository contains ansible code for installing, configuring and running confluent platform on your macbook or on linux distribution virtual machine.

-This code can be leveraged to build kafka cluster with multiple servers.
+This code can be leveraged to build kafka cluster with multiple servers and this is tar ball based installation

 Features:
 - Downloads the specific Confluent Platform version to /tmp directory